 - 10) Bill of Quantities covering a broad scope of work is attached.
 The rates and prices offered by the tenderer must be physically written into the Pricing schedule or Bill of Quantities of this tender document, completed in full.
-Failure to do so could disqualify the tender. - 11) Bill of Quantities is to be completed as per the MS Excel spreadsheets or pdf Bill of Quantities supplied as part of the tender documentation.
+Failure to do so could disqualify the tender. - 11) Bill of Quantities is to be completed electronically as per the MS Excel spreadsheets or pdf Bill of Quantities supplied as part of the tender documentation.
 The MS Excel spreadsheet to be completed is password protected and only allows the tenderer to enter his/her tendered rates or lump sums for items in the indicated light orange filled cells.
 Tender must ensure that their MS Excel programme is set to automatic calculation.
-All calculations for item amounts, totals for pages, totals carried forward to summary page, totals carried forward to tender sum summary page and total of tender sum are done by means of built-in calculation functions. - 12) A Microsoft Excel BoQ version of this tender is accessible from a copy of this tender advertised in the National Treasury's eTender Portal. - 13) A Microsoft Excel BoQ version of this tender is accessible from a copy of this tender advertised in the National Treasury's eTender Portal. - 14) An item against which no price or zero (0) is entered will be declared by the Employer as an imbalanced rate or lump sum in terms C.3.9.5 of the Conditions of Tender. - 15) Due to the nature of possible work packages in terms of a framework agreement the quantities set out in Bill of Quantities are approximate for a typical work package, for purposes of establishing a framework contract only. - 16) For certain items, the Employer has made allowance for different materials to be used.
-The tenderer is required to price for each as indicated. - 17) Tenderers must return a fully priced Pricing Schedule / Bill of Quantities for each element of works or services.
+All calculations for item amounts, totals for pages, totals carried forward to summary page, totals carried forward to tender sum summary page and total of tender sum are done by means of built-in calculation functions. - 12) A Microsoft Excel BoQ version of this tender is accessible from a copy of this tender advertised in the National Treasury's eTender Portal. - 13) An item against which no price or zero (0) is entered will be declared by the Employer as an imbalanced rate or lump sum in terms C.3.9.5 of the Conditions of Tender. - 14) Due to the nature of possible work packages in terms of a framework agreement the quantities set out in Bill of Quantities are approximate for a typical work package. - 15) For certain items, the Employer has made allowance for different materials to be used.
+The tenderer is required to price for each as indicated. - 16) Tenderers must return a fully priced Pricing Schedule / Bill of Quantities for each element of works or services.
 Pricing must be in consideration that work may be performed in anywhere in the TNPA region (Western, Central and Eastern region) selected and its prices / rates shall be valid for a period of 3 years.
 There will be Contract Price Adjustment / escalation of prices on the anniversary of the framework contract.
 The values of rates and lump sums (excluding percentage mark-ups for provisional sums and/or prime cost sums) shall be increased by applying the annual inflation rate, prevailing at the time.